Comparison principle for stochastic heat equations driven by $\alpha$-stable white noises: Proof of Theorem

 \section{Proof of Theorem \ref{th:comparison}}

-Recall (\ref{eq:solution}) and the proof of Theorem \ref{th:existence}, we know that the solution $u$ of equation (\ref{eq:originalequation1}) can be regarded as the limit of solutions $(u^K)_{K\geq1}$ to equation (\ref{truncated-eq}).
-Therefore, to prove the comparison theorem on solutions of equation (\ref{eq:originalequation1}), it suffices to prove the comparison theorem on solutions $(u^K)_{K\geq1}$ of equation (\ref{truncated-eq}).
-To this end, we apply the method of semi-martingale approximation.
-The key of this approach is to project the truncated $\alpha$-stable white noise $\dot{L}_{\alpha}^K$ given in equation (\ref{truncated-eq}) onto a finite dimensional spatial space to construct a sequence of evolution equations having semi-martingale form so that the It\^{o} formula can be applied in showing the comparison principle for the evolution equations.
+Recalling (\ref{eq:solution}) and the proof of Theorem \ref{th:existence}, we know that the solution $u_t$ of equation (\ref{eq:originalequation1}) can be regarded as the limit of solutions $(u^K_t)_{K\geq1}$ to equation (\ref{truncated-eq}).
+Therefore, to prove the comparison theorem on solutions of equation (\ref{eq:originalequation1}), it suffices to prove the comparison theorem on solutions $(u^K_t)_{K\geq1}$ of equation (\ref{truncated-eq}).
+To this end, for any given $K\geq1$ and $T>0$, similar to equation (\ref{truncated-eq}), we consider the stochastic heat equation

-The method of semi-martingale approximation proceeds in the following three steps.
-Given $T>0$ and $K\geq1$, we first construct a sequence of evolution equations (\ref{eq:evolutionequation}) driven by the projected noises $Z_m^K$ in (\ref{eq:ZmK}) and show in Lemma \ref{lem:exist-evolution} that for each $m,K\geq1$ there exists a pathwise unique strong $H$-valued c\`{a}dl\`{a}g solution $u_m^K$ to equation (\ref{eq:evolutionequation}) using the Banach fixed point principle similarly to the proof of Proposition \ref{prop:existence}.
-We then show in Lemma \ref{lem:approxi} that the solution sequence $(u_m^K)_{m\geq1}$ converges to the solution $u^K$ of equation (\ref{truncated-eq}) in $L^2$-sense.
-Finally, we show in Proposition \ref{prop:comparison} the comparison principle on solutions $(u_m^K)_{m\geq1}$ to equation (\ref{eq:variationform}) using It\^{o}'s formula.
-Consequently, the comparison principle on solutions $(u^K)_{K\geq1}$ to equation (\ref{truncated-eq}) holds by letting $m$ tends to infinity.